jamesleesaunders/d3-ez/README.md

 * [HTML Expanding List](http://bl.ocks.org/jamesleesaunders/9f73d0878f3ab9d8c958)
 * [D3.EZ Showcase](http://bl.ocks.org/jamesleesaunders/1b42123c808ecea748be)

-**D3.EZ** also aims to make it easier to create interactive visulisations and dashboards with graphs which are clickable and linkable, see the D3.EZ showcase above for examples.
+**D3.EZ** also aims to make it easier to create interactive visualizations and dashboards with graphs which are clickable and linkable, see the D3.EZ showcase above for examples.

 What type of chart is best for different types of data?
-* Bar Charts are good for quantative data.
+* Bar Charts are good for quantitive data.
 * Pie charts for good to represent parts of a whole.

-For reference there are a few other reusable D3 chart libraries similar to D3.JS indluding:
+For reference there are a few other reusable D3 chart libraries similar to D3.JS including:
 * [Britecharts](http://eventbrite.github.io/britecharts/)
 * [NVD3](http://nvd3.org)
 * [D4](http://visible.io/index.html)